konflux-ci/build-definitions/task/buildah/0.2/MIGRATION.md

   result from your pipeline.
   * Base images and their digests can be found in the SBOM for the output image.
 * No longer writes the `base_images_from_dockerfile` file into the `source` workspace.
+* Removes the `BUILDER_IMAGE` and `DOCKER_AUTH` params.
+Neither one did anything in the later releases of version 0.1.
+Please stop passing these params to the buildah task if you used to do so with version 0.1.

 ## Konflux-specific